-Why Taking Advantage of Repeating Jikiden Reiki Training at Reduced Course Fees Could Be A Good Idea
+Why Repeating Your Jikiden Reiki Training Could Be A Good Idea

 This article builds on the previous two articles, which have highlighted the need and benefits of ongoing practice and training to deepen your study of Reiki after the formal Reik training courses and how this way of thinking was part of Reiki practice.
 In this article I will focus on another option that is available to Jikiden Reiki trained students in addition to monthly Reiju meetings with a workshop element or Reiki shares.
 That being repeating your formal Reiki training courses: Shoden (beginner level) commonly termed level 1 in non Jikiden Reiki circles, or repeating Okuden (deeper level) or level 2.

 The option to repeat formal Reiki training courses is available to all students of Jikdien Reiki and something all Jikiden Reiki teachers agree to do.
 You don’t tend to see this option in western Reiki (approaches to Usui Reiki that are further away from the Usui Reiki Japanese teachings).
 The price for repeating training in each country is set from the Jikiden Reiki institute in Japan.
 In the UK, to repeat the Shoden course is less than half price (£90 for 2 days training) and when repeating the Okuden course it’s a quarter of the original course fees (£60 for one day training)!
 So you can easily see from the pricing it’s there for a reason other than making money.